 In the following chart we show the calculated temperature gain (in ºC) for a swimming pool (with no shade, average wind sheltering and light color walls) under various heating conditions.

-Firstly, the blue (diamond) lines show the temperature gain for a 67% coverage OKU pool heating system.
+Firstly, the blue (diamond) lines show the temperature gain for a 67% coverage OKU solar panel pool heating system.
 Next the red (square) line shows the temperature when using a solar pool cover 100% of the time.

 The green (triangular) line is just the mathematical addition of both of these temperature boost components.

 While the purple (circle) line shows the temperature boost you get from using both solar heating and the pool cover TOGETHER.

 Notice the purple line is much higher than the green line - the physics clearly shows there is a synergistic effect over and above just a simple addition of solar + pool cover.

 But why, why is it not just a linear addition?

 From a physical prospective the "extra" bit you get - the synergistic effect from using both at the same time, stem from the cover insulating and locking in the solar gains from the solar pool heating system.